fawaz-dabbaghieh/bubble_gun/README.md

 ## Usage and Subcommands
 The tool has several subcommands and `-h` or `--help` can be used to print the help message.
 ```
-usage: main.py [-h] [-e] [-g GRAPH_PATH] [-k K] [--with_coverage]
+usage: BubbleGun [-h] [-e] [-g GRAPH_PATH] [--log LOG_LEVEL]
-               [--log LOG_LEVEL]
-               {bchains,compact,biggestcomp,bfs,gamdigest,chainout} ...
+                 {bchains,compact,biggestcomp,bfs,chainout} ...

 Find Bubble Chains.

 Subcommands:
-  {bchains,compact,biggestcomp,bfs,gamdigest,chainout}
+  {bchains,compact,biggestcomp,bfs,chainout}
                         Available subcommands
     bchains             Command for detecting bubble chains
     compact             Command for compacting graphs
     biggestcomp         Command for separating biggest component
     bfs                 Command for separating neighborhood
-    gamdigest           Command for digesting a gam file
-    chainout            Outputs certain chain(s) given by their id as a GFA
+    chainout            Outputs certain chain(s) given by their id as a GFA file
-                        file

 Global Arguments:
   -h, --help            show this help message and exit
   -e, --examples        prints out example commands to use the tool
   -g GRAPH_PATH, --in_graph GRAPH_PATH
                         graph file path (GFA or VG)
-  -k K, --k_mer K       K value of as integer
-  --with_coverage       If this option given, mean coverage is taken from the
-                        GFA file
-  --log LOG_LEVEL       The logging level [DEBUG, INFO, WARNING, ERROR,
+  --log LOG_LEVEL       The logging level [DEBUG, INFO, WARNING, ERROR, CRITICAL]
-                        CRITICAL]
 ```
 As shown, it takes some Global arguments then specific subcommands.
-The global arguments `-g` and `-k` are required, for an input graph and input *k*-mer size respectively.
+The global arguments `-g` is required, for an input graph and input *k*-mer size respectively.
 Individual help messages for the subcommands can be called by using the subcommand then followed by `-h` or `--help`